MarieKirya/switch-cmake-template/README.md

 Thanks to
 ---------
-DevKit Pro and libnx Devs for building these tools.
+DevKit Pro and libnx devs for building these tools.